How we made The New Yorker's first-ever virtual-reality film

 It was fun to have some of our photos and videos reused for this BTS feature, but I have to admit I don’t feel comfortable in front of a camera, especially talking about my writing.
 I tend to think it shows.
 My hat is off to any writer who performs well under hot lights.

-“Behind the Reporting: Part 2,” about writing, drawing, animating, and composing soundscapes in virtual reality, will appear next month.
+“Behind the Reporting: Part 2,” about writing, drawing, animating, and composing soundscapes in virtual reality, is now available here.

 A Few Words about Reporting on Xinjiang